cloudn1ne/MowgliRover/README.md

 To checkout the latest 'testing' branch follow [this howto](https://github.com/cloudn1ne/MowgliRover/blob/testing/help/TestingBranch.md) to switch from a 'main' branch to the 'testing' branch.

 Note that the 'testing' branch will have updated ./help documentation where applicable.

+## Legacy Branch

+The legacy branch is the inital commit that is mostly compatible with a default openmower_ros installation as of Aug/Sept 2022.
+It requires perfect GPS-RTK reception.

 ## TODO: